ErosolarAI/code-cli/IMPLEMENTATION_SUMMARY.md

 ## Overview

 Successfully implemented comprehensive software engineering capabilities and efficiency improvements in the Bo CLI repository.
-The enhancements bring the CLI to parity with advanced coding assistants like Claude Code while maintaining the existing security and reliability standards.
+The enhancements bring the CLI to parity with modern coding assistants while maintaining the existing security and reliability standards.

 ## Recent Updates
 - Complexity analysis now uses TypeScript AST traversal for accurate metrics and safe output when files contain no functions.